Cambridge Vintage Tours (“we”,“our”, “us”) is committed to protecting and respecting your privacy.

 Any changes we will make to this policy in the future will be posted on this page.
 Please check back frequently to see any updates or changes to this policy.

-Questions, comments and requests regarding this policy are welcomed and should be addressed to: email@example.com.
+Questions, comments and requests regarding this policy are welcomed and should be emailed to: email@example.com.

 You can also call us on 01223979899 and leave a message for us to call you a call back.